Back to Journal

 Approval is not the end of the process

-Once you arrive in Italy, there are registrations and obligations that begin immediately.
-These steps are time-sensitive and essential for staying compliant long term.
+Once you arrive in Italy, there are registrations, deadlines, and local obligations that begin quickly.
+These steps are time-sensitive and important for staying compliant long term.

-People who think about this phase early tend to settle more smoothly and avoid last-minute stress.
+The people who think about this phase early usually land more smoothly.

 Where you live affects how everything feels